The Thrill of Being Shot At

 As I walked on I remembered the many discussions about the existence of God I had with two good friends of mine.
 One was religious, the other an agnostic and I was the atheist.
 At least I was an atheist in daylight.
 Sometimes on a dark scary night I could be flexible in my approach to the subject.
 All discussions would stumble and end on my friends’ expressed belief that if my life was in danger, I would call on God to help me.
 I thought that the position I found myself in at that moment qualified under the heading of life endangerment, so could I actually say it?
 I tested it out and whispered: “There is no God”.
 To be fair to my friends, I admit that at that exact moment, I involuntarily ducked.
 And because I ducked, I laughed at myself for it out loud.

 Take it form me that it is not a good idea to laugh when you are being shot at.
 People tend to frown at what they feel is unbecoming frivolity in serious circumstances.
 As if laughing at a funeral, is a simile that comes to mind.
-I looked to the guy on my right with an apologetic smile at the ready and I saw the bravest man imaginable staring back at me in curious pazzlement at what I could possibly find funny in the circumstances.
-He was deathly white and his hands holding the rifle with the bayonet at the end across his chest were shaking and I could see terror in his face.
+I looked to the guy on my right with an apologetic smile at the ready and I saw the bravest man imaginable staring back at me in curious puzzlement at what I could possibly find funny in the circumstances.
+He was deathly white and I understood the meaning of the saying 'white as a sheet'.
+His hands holding the rifle with the bayonet at the end across his chest were shaking and I could see terror in his face.
 Terror because of the surrounding violent death and destruction.
 Yet he walked on!
 I was so impressed with that man and I was filled with the utmost admiration and affection.
-I realised that he was cursed with imagination and he could envision the likelihood of not coming out of this alive.
+I realized that he was cursed with imagination and he could envision the likelihood of not coming out of this alive.
 I really wish I knew who he was, or at least knew his name.

 To my amazement I found myself at the bottom of the hill still alive and completely unhurt.
 An army Major to my right pointed upwards and shouted “take the hill boys!”